porterhq/porter/Readme.md

   })
 ```

-Currenty `.compileStyleSheets` just process the source code with autoprefixer
+Currently `.compileStyleSheets` just process the source code with autoprefixer
 and postcss-import.
 You gonna need some minification tools like
 [cssnano][cssnano].